kilpkonn/msc-thesis/main.typ

 With some tactics such as using methods on type only working in the forward direction we can conveniently avoid adding complex types to wishlist if we only need them to get something simple such as `bool` in the `Some(Some(...)).is_some()` example.

-== Tactics (week 6) <tactics>
+== Tactics <tactics>
-Tactics are used to expand the search space for the term search algorithm.
+We use tactics to expand the search space for the term search algorithm.
-All the tactics are applied sequentially which causes a phase ordering problem.
-Some tactics may depend on results of others.
+All the tactics are applied sequentially which causes a phase ordering problem as tactics genrally depend on results of others.
-However, for the order of tactics it can be fixed by running the algorithm for more iterations.
+However, the ordering of tactics problem can be fixed by running the algorithm for more iterations.
-Note that some tactics also use heuristics for performance optimization and these optimizations also suffer from the phase ordering problem, but they can not be fixed by running the algorithm for more iterations.
+Note that some tactics also use heuristics for performance optimization that also suffer from the phase ordering problem, but they can not be fixed by running the algorithm for more iterations.

 All the tactic function signatures follow the simplified function signature shown in @rust-tactic-signature.
 #figure(